cornifex/url_shortener/README.md

 INSTALLATION
 ------------

-Install the UT URL Shortener module as you would normally install a contributed Drupal module.
+Install the URL Shortener module as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.